-- If a protection module, named "name", detects a fault it issues an alarm signal: "name .
-Alarm" "(54)" in the diagram. - Unless there is a setting "name .
-Superv. only" = "yes" the alarm signal gets passed on "(14)" in the diagram to the master module "Prot" module and triggers a General Alarm: "Prot .
-Alarm" "(50)" in the diagram. - Since also other protection elements can trigger a General Alarm one can say that the General Alarm is a collective signal OR-ed from all protection-specific alarms.
+If a protection module, named "name", detects a fault it issues an alarm signal: "name .
+Alarm" - "(54)" in the diagram. • Since also other protection elements can trigger a General Alarm one can say that the General Alarm is a collective signal OR-ed from all protection-specific alarms.